Lethargy

-Lethargy is a state of tiredness, sleepiness, weariness, fatigue, sluggishness or lack of energy.
+Lethargy is a state of tiredness, sleepiness, weariness, fatigue, sluggishness, or lack of energy.
 It can be accompanied by depression, decreased motivation, or apathy.
-Lethargy can be a normal response to inadequate sleep, overexertion, overworking, stress, lack of exercise, improper nutrition, boredom, or a symptom of an underlying illness or a disorder.
-It may also be a side-effect of medication or caused by an interaction between medications or medication(s) and alcohol.
+Lethargy can be a normal response to inadequate sleep, overexertion, overworking, stress, lack of exercise, improper nutrition, drug abuse, boredom, or a symptom of an underlying illness or disorder.
+It may also be a side effect of medication or caused by an interaction between medications and alcohol.
 It may also be an altered level of consciousness.

 When part of a normal response, lethargy often resolves with rest, adequate sleep, decreased stress, physical exercise, and good nutrition.
-Lethargy's symptoms however can last days or even months, so it can be a sign of a recent underlying illness or infection if it doesn't resolve normally.
+Its symptoms, however, can last days or even months, so it can be a sign of a recent underlying illness or infection if it does not resolve normally.